eddiethedean/sparkforge/README.md

+# # Copyright (c) 2024 Odos Matthews
+# #
+# # Permission is hereby granted, free of charge, to any person obtaining a copy
+# # of this software and associated documentation files (the "Software"), to deal
+# # in the Software without restriction, including without limitation the rights
+# # to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+# # copies of the Software, and to permit persons to whom the Software is
+# # furnished to do so, subject to the following conditions:
+# #
+# # The above copyright notice and this permission notice shall be included in all
+# # copies or substantial portions of the Software.
+# #
+# # THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+# # IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+# # FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+# # AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+# # LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+# # OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+# # SOFTWARE.

 # SparkForge

 A production-ready PySpark + Delta Lake pipeline engine with the Medallion Architecture (Bronze → Silver → Gold).
 Build scalable data pipelines with built-in parallel execution, comprehensive validation, and enterprise-grade monitoring.